Foreword from the Chair of Court

 QE is intended to lower longer-term borrowing costs for households and companies.
 This happens through several channels, which may vary in importance over time:

-- Portfolio rebalancing: By buying bonds that that other investors want to hold, central banks push up the price of these bonds.
+- Portfolio rebalancing: By buying bonds that other investors want to hold, central banks push up the price of these bonds.
 Sellers of these bonds may then buy other assets, pushing up their price in turn.
 In doing so, QE effectively reduces the interest rates on these bonds.footnote

 - Signalling: Asset purchases may signal that the Bank will keep its policy rate low for a long time.
 This should reduce long-term interest rates in the economy.
 The importance of this channel depends on the extent to which investors would otherwise have expected a rise in the policy rate.